gilch/drython/README.md

 Then you wouldn't need to wrap everything in lambdas.
 Lisp can do it with macros.
 Python can do it too, with drython.

-An S-expression is an abstracted function *call*.
+An s-expression is an abstracted function *call*.
-You create an S-expression instance with a function and its arguments.
+You create an s-expression instance with a function and its arguments.

 ```Python
 S(print, "Hello,", "World!")